freeshrugsxd/d3-data-visualization/readme.md

 ## Pie Chart Summary

-A multi level, drill down pie chart to explore the composition nested data sets.
+A multi level, drill down pie chart to explore the composition of nested data sets.

 Features: